Paul YuknewiczBoris Scholl

 Figure 7 Common Settings Tab

 Remote Desktop and Web Deploy can be enabled on that tab as well.
-Enabling Remote Desktop is really helpful if you want to connect to specific role instances on Windows Azure later for diagnostic purposes.
+Enabling Remote Desktop is really helpful if you want to connect to specific role instances on Azure later for diagnostic purposes.
 Once you’ve decided to enable Remote Desktop and the deployment has been successfully published, you can connect directly to the role instance using the “Connect using Remote Desktop” context menu on an instance in Server Explorer, as shown in Figure 8.
 The context menu of Server Explorer automatically displays menu items based on the functionality enabled during publish.
 In our example, we enabled Remote Desktop.

 Figure 8 Connect Using Remote Desktop